 Shelley Roberts - Hemel Hempstead, United Kingdom

-SAFARI TRIP IDEA FOR KAMBI YA TEMBO IN WEST MOUNT KILIMANJARO TANZANIA
+EAST AFRICA SAFARI BOOKING TRIP IDEA FOR KAMBI YA TEMBO IN WEST MOUNT KILIMANJARO TANZANIA

 When staying at Kambi ya Tembo on the western side of Kilimanjaro, we recommend combining it with your Northern Tanzania safari to Tarangire, Lake Manyara, Ngorongoro Crater and Serengeti (wildebeest migration).
 End your trip with a Swahili cultural tour and beach holiday in Zanzibar.

 You may optionally extend out to offbeat parks in Southern and Western Tanzania such as Selous, Ruaha or Katavi ending with a chimpanzee trekking safari at Gombe or Mahale by the relaxing Lake Tanganyika.